source-academy/general/IAP/README.md

 ## Each day

-The day will start with a lecture of approximately 1 hour and 45 minutes (online or offline, in the morning or early afternoon, to be decided).
-There will be a practical Reflection session of 1 to 1 1/2 hours starting at 4pm, and a 2-hour online Studio session in small groups in the evening from 8pm to 10pm.
+Each day will start with a lecture of approximately 1 hour and 45 minutes (online or offline, in the morning or early afternoon, to be decided).
+There will be a practical Reflection session of 1 to 1 1/2 hours starting at 4pm that will include pair work, and a 2-hour online Studio session in small groups in the evening from 8pm to 10pm.

 ## Schedule